 Core: An exercise that targets your abdominal muscles is the Standing Row with the use of a resistance band from which to pull from allows you to activate your core muscles.
 Other exercises include Abdominal Crunches and Side Planks as well as a Knee Tuck, Mountain Climber, Pike and Plank Jack which can all be performed using core sliders.
 Knee Tucks, Plank to Pike, V Roll-Outs and Knee Roll-Outs are very effective and are all done using an ab wheel.

 Arms: The biceps and triceps are arm muscles.
 To target the biceps, the best exercises include Bicep Curls and Hammer Curls and Resistance Band Bicep Curls which involve the use of dumbbells and resistance bands.
 Another very useful exercise targeting the biceps is Ball Press Work involving the use of a medicine ball.
 The triceps are the muscles on the back of the upper arm that runs from just under the shoulder muscles down to the elbows.
 To target the triceps using dumbbells, you can do this with a Kickback, Triceps Raise or Overhead Triceps Extension.

 Matching Equipment With Certain Target Areas

 Having explained further about which exercises are most useful when targeting certain areas of the body, it is also important to know which equipment is most suitable for each target area.
 Although there are a few exercises that can be done with no equipment at all most exercises are enhanced with the use of exercise equipment, as it provides more variety and productivity to the training you do.

 Upper Body: The big equipment you find in the gym is not necessarily the equipment you need for your home gym to achieve the results you want.
-The five most important pieces of equipment we recommend for home exercise when targeting your upper body includes dumbbells, workout bar, kettlebells, and a bench press is ideal for this (Learn more about what bench press is most suitable for you).
+The five most important pieces of equipment we recommend for home exercise when targeting your upper body includes dumbbells, workout bar, kettlebells, and a bench press is also ideal for targeting this area (Learn more about what bench press is most suitable for you).